 If your partnership is yielding too much negative energy, maybe it's time to reverse the trend.
 How can couples counseling help?
+And can do-it-yourself resources also help you to get your relationship onto a more comfortable track?

 While couples counseling encompasses a wide range of philosophies and techniques, three levels of interventions stand out for me as critical for successful outcomes.